swoerkom/sparta-site-project/README.md

 **Task:** To product a responsive three page website using the Bootstrap framework.

-Created a website for a cinema with the following pages:
+**Result:** Created a website for a cinema with the following pages:
 - Home page
 - Coming Soon page
 - Our Location page